-It is permitted to write a polymorphic qualifier on a return type only if that polymorphic qualifier appeared elsewhere in the signature, on some formal parameter.
+It is not permitted to write just one polymorphic qualifier, on a return type.
+You may write a polymorphic qualifier on a return type only if that polymorphic qualifier also appears elsewhere in the signature, on some formal parameter.

-23.2.6 Using a single polymorphic qualifier in a method signature
+23.2.5 Using a single polymorphic qualifier in a method signature

-As explained in Section 23.2.5, you will usually use a polymorphic qualifier multiple times in a signature.
+As explained in Section 23.2.4, you will usually use a polymorphic qualifier multiple times in a signature.
 This section describes situations when it makes sense to write just one polymorphic qualifier in a method signature.
 Some of these situations can be avoided by writing a generic method, but in legacy code it may not be possible for you to change a method to be generic.